Tuesday, February 12, 2013

 He came from a town 20 miles from a famous university (Princeton), but when I asked him if he had applied for admission there, he said he had never heard of it.
 He was from the far right and stayed wary of me, but he was one of the most intelligent people I have ever met: Had he come come from a more favored background he could have had an outstanding career, as a lawyer for example.

-I asked one of the cops if next time he'd bring his wife."No," he said, "She thinks the kids will look down on her."
+I asked one of the cops if next time he'd bring his wife."No," he said, "She thinks the kids would look down on her."
 Another said, "When I'm in uniform, even the president of this college respects me."

 The Dean did not forget the encounter the first drawing shows, and I did not receive tenure.
 That caused an uproar.